 Ingredients

 Rhubarb generally appears in the UK towards the end of the winter.
 The first rhubarb into the shops is usually forced rhubarb, with maincrop appearing in spring through to early summer.
-Any variety of rhubarb will work well in this gluten free rhubarb and custard tart.
+Any variety of rhubarb will work well in this healthy gluten free rhubarb and custard tart.

 Honey.
 A drizzle of honey sweetens the rhubarb as it's naturally very tart.
 The roasting process intensifies the flavour and sweetness, and the honey will become syrupy which gives the rhubarb a lovely shine.
 It's slightly easier to use a runny honey - if your honey is very thick you might need to soften it a little in a pan so that you can drizzle it more easily.

-Pie crust ingredients
+Oatmeal pie crust ingredients

-The pie crust for this tart is made with gluten free oats, which gives a lovely nutty flavour and texture.
+The pie crust for this tart is made with gluten-free oats, which gives a lovely nutty flavour and texture.
 You'll need to make sure that your oats are certified gluten free which ensures that they have been processed separately to any other grains that may contain gluten.
-If you don't have a food processor or blender to grind the oats, use GF oat flour instead.

-Custard (pastry cream) ingredients
+Healthy custard (pastry cream) ingredients

 All the elements of this tart are very simple to make.
 The oatmeal tart case and honey roast rhubarb go into the oven together, so it's also very efficient.